eruizdechavez/grunt-string-replace/README.md

 # grunt-string-replace [![Build Status](https://secure.travis-ci.org/erickrdch/grunt-string-replace.png?branch=master)](https://travis-ci.org/erickrdch/grunt-string-replace)

 Replaces strings on files by using string or regex patterns.
+Attempts to be a [String.prototype.replace](http://www.ecma-international.org/ecma-262/5.1/#sec-15.5.4.11) adapter task for your grunt project.

 ## Getting Started
 Install this grunt plugin next to your project's [grunt.js gruntfile][getting_started] with: `npm install grunt-string-replace`